Hanzarniwin40527436/Group-3/usecase/Usecase developer 2.3.md

+USE CASE: Extraction of world database

-USE CASE: CHARACTERISTIC INFORMATION Goal in Context view all the top N populated countries in the region where N is provided by the user.
+Goal in Context: Viewing the top N populated countries in the region where N is provided by the user.

+Scope: Organization

+Level: Primary task

+Preconditions: Authorize information provided by database so the user can extract required report

-Scope the top N populated countries in the region where N is provided by the user.
+Success End Condition: Can view the top N populated countries in the region  where N is provided by the user

-Level one of: Primary task

-Preconditions view all the top N populated countries in the region.

-Success End Condition the top N populated countries in the region where N is provided by the user.
+Failed End Condition: Cannot view the top N populated countries in the region  where N is provided by the user

+Primary Actor: Manager

+Trigger: No trigger

+MAIN SUCCESS SCENARIO:
+- manager requests countries from the database
+- manager have to input N (the top populated countries in the region )
-Failed End Condition Cannot sort the top N populated countries in the region.
+- a report, showing the top N populated countries in the region  where N is provided by the user

-Primary Actor Developer 2

-Trigger Organization requires the reporting on the population information within 4 weeks, 4 developers are tasked with designing and implementing new system to allow easy access to population information.

-MAIN SUCCESS SCENARIO -designing and implementing. -to allow east access to population information.

-EXTENSIONS put here the extensions, one at a time, each referring to the step of the main scenario

-Condition: action of sub use case SUB-VARIATIONS *put here the sub-variations that will cause eventual branching in the scenario

-list of sub-variations
+EXTENSIONS: None

+SUB-VARIATIONS: None

 SCHEDULE DUE DATE: 23.12.2022

-any other schedule/staffing information you need